apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Configuring-the-generator.md

 The same strategy can be enabled from the command line with `--types-file-splitting namespace`.

+> Note: Types file splitting is currently supported when running the generator directly or with the command plugin.
+The build tool plugin does not yet support types file splitting.

 ### Document filtering

 The generator supports filtering the OpenAPI document prior to generation, which can be useful when